 Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: 6.2 Suggest a range of alternatives that will maintain and improve project progress, to relevant people using appropriate formats.
 6.3 Explains methods that allow recommend options that will help the project progress.
 6.4 Explain why recommendations, that will minimise increases in cost and time and help the project progress, need to be made.
-7 Inform relevant people about changes to the operational programme, resource needs and suggest the decisions and actions that need to be taken to maintain progress.
-7.1 Identify changes that need to be made to the operational programme following investigations of work activities and resource use on given projects.
+7 Inform relevant people about changes to the operational programme, resource needs and suggest the decisions and actions that need to be taken to 7.1 Identify changes that need to be made to the operational programme following investigations of work activities and resource use on given projects. maintain progress.
 7.2 Analyse and determine actions that need to be taken to maintain progress.
 7.3 Provide options to relevant people that allow project progress to be maintained.
-7.4 Explain methods that can regularly informed relevant people about changes to operational programmes and demands on resources.
+7.3 Provide options to relevan allow project progress to b 7.4 Explain methods that can informed relevant people to operational programme demands on resources.
+Explain methods that can regularly informed relevant people about changes to operational programmes and demands on resources.
 7.5 Explains ways and techniques of suggesting decisions and actions that need to be taken to maintain progress.
-8 Identify improvements to progress from feedback received and recommend them to relevant people.
-8.1 Seek, collect and collate information on work progress on given projects.
+8 Identify improvements to progress from feedback received and recommend 8.1 Seek, collect and collate information on work progress on given projects. them to relevant people.
 8.2 Analyse collated information to identify improvements that can be made to the work progress on given projects.
 8.3 Provide suggestions to relevant people that allow improvements to work progress.

-- 8.4 Explain how improvements to progress can be identified from feedback received. - 8.5 Explain ways of recommending improvements in progress to relevant people. - 8.6 Give reasons why recommended improvements in progress to relevant people need to be made.
+Learning Outcome - The learner will: 8.4 Explain how improvements to progress can be identified from feedback received.
+8.5 Explain ways of recommending improvements in progress to relevant people.

+8.6 Give reasons why recommended improvements in progress to relevant people need to be made.